GovReady/govready-q/Schema.md

 These question type prompt the user to select another completed module as the answer to the question.
 The `module-id` field specifies the ID of another module specification.
 The `module` question type allows for a single other module to answer the question.
 The `module-set` question type allows for zero or more other modules to answer the question.

-The `module-id` field specifies a module ID as it occurs in the `id` field of another YAML file, if referring to a module in the same directory as the YAML file containing this question.
+The `module-id` field specifies a module ID as it occurs in the `id` field of another YAML file in the same application.

 Here's an example of the `module` question type: